ADN-DevTech/3dsMax-Explode-Geometry/README.md

 2.3 - Updates the DLL binary and other aspects of the App Bundle format to be supporting 2020, 2021, 2022, and 2023.
 2.5 - Update release to support 2022.
 No change in version Number.
 2.6 - Update release to support 2024
 2.7 - Support for 3ds Max 2025 and the new menu system.
+2.8 - Support for 3ds Max 2026 and .NET Core 8.